ayarue1963/hello-Nwaeze/README.md

 # hello-Nwaeze
 My first repository.
-A new programmer joins Gothic today
+A new programmer joins Github today